alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 Then there are the famed world records:
 Airbus Zephyr, the work of a giant corporation, holds the current world record of air endurance with 67 days.
-Wouldn't it be great to snatch it from their corporate hands with an amateur project?
+Wouldn't it be great to snatch it from their cold corporate hands with an amateur project?

 Plus, airships are super cool.
 Dreamers from Torres Quevedo to Hayao Miyazaki to